17 Top Things To Do In Clermont, Florida - Karta.com

 Tastings include both white and red varieties, allowing guests to explore local flavors in a relaxed, scenic setting.
 The winery's rolling hills and expansive vineyards provide a beautiful backdrop for an afternoon stroll or a picnic.
 Beyond the standard tours and tastings, Lakeridge also hosts seasonal festivals featuring live music, food vendors, and local crafts, which attract visitors from across Central Florida.

-If you're planning activities in Clermont FL, Lakeridge Winery offers a low-key but memorable experience.
 It's equally suited for casual tourists, wine enthusiasts, and anyone looking to take a break from theme park crowds.
 The combination of fine wine, welcoming hospitality, and picturesque landscapes makes it an excellent addition to any Clermont itinerary.

-3. Discover the Presidents Hall of Fame
+3. Presidents Hall of Fame

-The Presidents Hall of Fame in Clermont offers a different take on American history.
+The Presidents Hall of Fame offers a different take on American history.
 This long-running museum showcases artifacts, exhibits, and memorabilia celebrating the lives and achievements of U.S. presidents.
 One of the main highlights is a meticulously detailed miniature replica of the White House, offering a unique, close-up look at the famous residence’s rooms and architecture.

 The museum features a wide collection of presidential items, from historic documents and campaign memorabilia to personal artifacts.
 Visitors can also see displays related to First Ladies and key moments in American history.
 Though relatively small, the museum’s attention to detail and rare artifacts make it an interesting stop for history enthusiasts.

-4. Visit The Citrus Tower
+4. Citrus Tower

 Built in 1956, the Citrus Tower remains one of Florida’s classic landmarks.
 Originally constructed to highlight the region’s booming citrus industry, the 226-foot tower still provides panoramic views of the surrounding hills, lakes, and groves.
 On clear days, visitors can see as far as Orlando’s skyline.